yzdxs/learn-anything/readme.md

 - [apps ✨](https://my.mindnode.com/pceUr2MgaHaQpVPPTDzdWJp5RpphZVyzQy6QhyQC)

 	- [my setup ✨](https://my.mindnode.com/H1ejGz58APafNWf3s9MiD9E3CSpkxPTKapJSiNkA)
-	  all the applications I use on macOS, how, why and what hotkeys I have rebinded for each of the apps
+	  - all the applications I use on macOS
+	  	- how I use them
+	  	- what hotkeys I use and what they do
+	  	- what prefixes I use if I use any
+	  	- organised by theme
+	  	- used for my own personal documentation

 ### [windows](https://my.mindnode.com/PGg9qQz6zttzUMq4aPoEpzp7KBTnZDiyYg3bYs29)